MyFi-UBT/thesis_implementation/analysis/ARM/arm_optuna_results/readme.md

 [4] Srikant, Ramakrishnan, and Rakesh Agrawal.
 "Mining quantitative association rules in large relational tables."
 Proceedings of the 1996 ACM SIGMOD international conference on Management of data.
 1996.

 [5] Akiba, Takuya, et al. "Optuna: A next-generation hyperparameter optimization framework."
 Proceedings of the 25th ACM SIGKDD international conference on knowledge discovery & data mining.
 2019.

+[6] Myriel Fichtner and Stefan Jablonski (2024)."
+Applying Association Rules to Enhance Process Models through the Extraction of Relevant Process Details from Image Data.", Communications of the IBIMA, Vol. 2024, Article ID 172169, https://doi.org/10.5171/2024.172169.
+2024.